Ever wondered about the origins of some of our everyday sayings? Many originate from the jobs our ancestors did:-

 To spend the night away from home, women gathered on Wimbledon Common and “enjoyed a picnic of roast fowl, sweetmeats and tea.”
 In Yorkshire many women walked overnight on the Yorkshire Moors.
 In London, one Suffrage Society hired the Aldwych Skating Rink for the night (as no-one was supposed to be sleeping there) in order that women could muster there to avoid the count.
 As the women walked down the Strand from their rally in Trafalgar Square towards the Aldwych, enumerators tried to count the gathering and estimated that around 500 women and 70 men were involved including Mrs Emmeline Pankhurst and her daughter Christabel.

-Another renowned suffragette, Emily Wilding Davison is listed on the 1911 census at her residence in Coram St Russell Square when in fact she spent the night in a broom cupboard in the Houses of Parliament and is listed there too (note the misspelling of her name as "Davidson".
+Another renowned suffragette, Emily Wilding Davison is listed on the 1911 census at her residence in Coram St, Russell Square when in fact she spent the night in a broom cupboard in the Houses of Parliament and is listed there too.

 Just over two years later Emily Wilding Davison died from injuries sustained at the 1913 Epsom Derby whilst still fighting for the cause.
 This week marks the Centenary of that tragic event.